News:

 Thanks,

-Tony cooldude
+Tony :cooldude:

 I think the answer (technically) is yes you will get better milage with the baffles.
 I ride with a dude that has the exact bike I do except he has no baffles.
 The rest of the story, the difference is very very small, not worth it if you really like the baffles out.

-We went on a 700 mile trip and I put them in to make my wife happy...and I could actually hear her.
-Grin Yeah, I do like the sound with the baffles out.
+We went on a 700 mile trip and I put them in to make my wife happy...and I could actually hear her. ;D Yeah, I do like the sound with the baffles out.
 Even some of my HD buds like to hear her!

 Disco